silvae86/silvae86.github.io/_posts/2019-12-03-download-youtube-playlists-for-free-macos.markdown

 - `--audio-format` &larr; Use m4a for the output.
 You can replace with mp3 if you would like mp3 files.
 - `--audio-quality 200k` &larr; Bitrate for the produced files.
 Higher = more space = better quality
 - `--no-check-certificate` &larr; Needed because without this some error would appear 😳
-- `-metadata album=\"Album name, even with spaces!\""` &larr; Sets the album name in the ID3 tags of the produced files.
-The escaped double quotes `\"` are needed at the end to handle names with spaces
+- `--add-metadata --postprocessor-args "-metadata album='Album name, even with spaces!"` &larr; Sets the album name in the ID3 tags of the produced files.
+The single quotes `'` are needed at the end to handle names with spaces
 - `--embed-thumbnail` &larr; Embeds the album art thumbnail in the file (nice for iTunes or whatever player you use).
 - `-o '%(track_number)s. - %(title)s.%(ext)s'` &larr; By default, youtube-dl appends the video id to the file names when it downloads videos, even if [some disagree](https://github.com/ytdl-org/youtube-dl/issues/4071) with this behaviour.
 This makes it so that only the track number, title and the extension make up the file name.